Vietnam Television

+VTV was established with technical assistance and training from Cuba on 7 September 1970.
 Color television was experimented in 1977 and adopted the French SECAM standard and fully implemented in 1986.
 Vietnam Television became an official name on 30 April 1987, and by 1990, VTV viewers had two national TV channels to choose from as VTV2 was launched and that year switched to PAL.